 If you want to write a book, you'll need book writing software that's up to the task.
 Yes, you can invest in dedicated book writing programs.
 But you don't have to: a great writing tool is likely already at your fingertips, if you know how to write a book using Microsoft Word.

 There's a lot of book writing software out there.
-Many of these programs claim to offer intuitive use, help with organization, and even say they’ll keep you from distraction.
-The options can be overwhelming.
+Many of these programs claim to offer intuitive use, help with organization, and even say they’ll keep you from distraction through your entire book.
+The options can be overwhelming as you try to pick the best one for your writing process.

 There’s still one tried and true option if you’re not interested in all that (or can’t afford the fancier programs): Microsoft Word.

 I write most of my books in Microsoft Word, not to mention short stories.
-Here’s the rundown of how to write a book using Microsoft Word, and why that might be your best choice.
+Here’s the rundown of how to write a book using Microsoft Word, and why that might be your best choice, no matter your story or book size.

 The Benefits of Microsoft Word for Book Writing

 You most likely already have it.
 And so does everybody else.
 Word is the standard, accepted across platforms, and is easy to access for non-writers (your beta readers).
 It’s been around forever, so most people know how to use it.

 There are book formatting templates.
 A ton of them.
 They have them for short story format and for manuscript format.
 Personally, I don’t use those templates, but they’re a nice baseline for beginners, or even old hats that just want to hurry up and write without setting up their document first.

-It is worth noting that if all that sounds appealing to you, you can do those things in Word as well, it just won’t be as fancy as other programs.
+It is worth noting that if all those extra features sound appealing to you, you can do those things in Word as well, it just won’t be as fancy as other programs.